-The material that objects are made of affect the way light behaves when it hits them.
+The material that objects are made of affects the way light behaves when it hits them.

 - Transparent materials are see-through and they let light travel through them.

 - If you can only see a glow of light through a material and not a full ray of light, the material is translucent.